carpentries-incubator/julia-novice/_episodes/03-types.md

 {: .error}

 > ## Caveat: redefining `struct`s
+>
-> In julia it is not very easy to redefine `struct`s.
+> In Julia it is not very easy to redefine `struct`s.
-> It is necessary to restart the REPL to define the new definition of `Trebuchet`
+> It is necessary to restart the REPL to define the new definition of
-> or take a different name.
+> `Trebuchet` or take a different name.
 {: .callout}

 Melissa decides to keep going and come back to this later.